stevejay/react-roving-tabindex/README.md

 #### Direction

 It is the ArrowLeft and ArrowRight keys that are used by default to move to the previous and next input respectively.
-The `RovingTabIndexProvider` has an optional `direction` property that allows you to change this:
+The `RovingTabIndexProvider` has an optional `direction` prop that allows you to change this:

 ```ts
 const SomeComponent = () => (